Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Conclusion

 \section{Conclusion}

 The focus of this work is threefold.
 We attempt to develop an Effective Field Theory (EFT) understanding of stochastic single-field inflation.
-In parallel with the stochastic-$\delta N$ formalism, we perform a more precise analysis of the non-Gaussianity features in the drift-dominated regime and the tail features responsible for PBH formation when in the diffusion-dominated regime.
-Finally, we study the tree-level scalar power spectrum, both auto-correlated and cross-correlated amplitudes, in the framework of stochastic formalism.
+In parallel with the stochastic-$\delta N$ formalism, we perform a detailed analysis of the non-Gaussianity features in the drift-dominated regime and the tail features responsible for PBH formation when in the diffusion-dominated regime.
+Finally, we study the tree-level scalar power spectrum, both auto-correlated and cross-correlated amplitudes, employing the stochastic inflation formalism.

-We build the effective theory description of the long-wavelength part of the curvature perturbations, following closely the works of \cite{Grain:2017dqa,Vennin:2020kng}, and solve for the Hamilton's equations of motion for the coarse-grained variables.
-We give the modified, EFT version of the Langevin equations, which govern the evolution of the coarse-grained variables.
-Following earlier developments, we provide the essential modifications in the Fokker-Planck equation driving the probability distribution of the stochastic duration variable ${\cal N}$.
-The consequence of working in the EFT language comes with a new characteristic parameter, $C$, in the Fokker-Planck equation, whose values describe a class of models, either canonical $(C=1)$ or non-canonical $(C\ne 1)$, in stochastic single-field inflation.
-The parameter $C$ is shown to be determined by a combination of slow-roll parameters, which ultimately carry the EFT picture into the remainder of our analysis concerning non-Gaussianity and PBH formation.
-Before continuing with this detailed analysis, we outline a comparative study focusing on the merits of the stochastic-$\delta N$ formalism and how this new integrated version of the two different frameworks will help us in our later computations in the drift and diffusion-dominated regimes.
+We construct the EFT description for the long-wavelength part of the curvature perturbations, following closely the analysis in refs.\cite{Grain:2017dqa, Vennin:2020kng}, and solve for Hamilton's equations of motion for the coarse-grained variables, $\{\zeta,\Pi_{\zeta}\}$.
+Following earlier developments, we also discuss the essential modifications in the adjoint Fokker-Planck equation driving the probability distribution of the stochastic duration variable ${\cal N}$.
+The consequence of working in the EFT language comes with a new characteristic parameter, $C$, in the adjoint Fokker-Planck equation, whose values describe a class of models, either canonical $(C=1)$ or non-canonical $(C\ne 1)$, in stochastic single-field inflation.
+The parameter $C$ is shown to be determined by a combination of slow-roll parameters, which ultimately carry the EFT picture into the remainder of our analysis concerning both non-Gaussianity and PBH formation.
+Before continuing with this detailed analysis, we outline a comparative study focusing on the merits of the stochastic-$\delta N$ formalism and how this new integrated version of the two different frameworks, that was initially developed in refs.\cite{Fujita:2013cna,Fujita:2014tja,Vennin:2015hra} to solve for multiple realizations of the Langevin equation, will help us in our later computations in the drift and diffusion-dominated regimes.